Best Of15 min read

 Quicken

-Fun fact: Quicken has been around since 1983.
-That's older than most of the people reading this article.
-In 2026 it's still one of the most technically comprehensive personal finance platforms available, which is either impressive or a little alarming depending on your perspective.
-It's desktop-first (with a companion app), which either sounds like a dealbreaker or music to your ears depending on your workflow.
-For debt payoff specifically, it's got solid loan tracking and amortization tools that most mobile-first apps simply won't match — and that's where it genuinely earns its place on this list.
+Quicken has been around since 1983 — older than most people reading this.
+In 2026, it's still one of the most thorough personal finance platforms available, which is either impressive or a little alarming depending on who you ask.
+It's desktop-first (with a companion app), and that structure either sounds perfect or like a dealbreaker depending on your workflow.
+For debt payoff specifically, it nails the loan tracking and amortization tools that most mobile-first apps simply won't match.

 Key Features: